-Students must be in attendance the entire day (8:10-3:10) in order to attend or participate in a school activity that same day.
-This means, if a student is tardy to first hour they are ineligible to participate in an extracurricular that day.
+Students must be in attendance the entire day (8:00-3:36) in order to attend or participate in a school activity that same day.
+This means, if a student is tardy to First Hour they are ineligible to participate in an extracurricular that day.
 Certain instances will be excusable at the discretion of the principal (advanced approval required for appointments), or a doctor's note is presented.
-If an event is scheduled for a Saturday, student must be in attendance the entire day (8:10-3:10) on the preceding school day, or be excused by the principal, to participate.
+If an event is scheduled for a Saturday, students must be in attendance the entire day (8:00-3:36) on the preceding school day, or be excused by the principal, to participate.
 This includes, but is not limited to, athletic events, dances, etc.